oaqa/annographix/solr-conf/README.md

 ###instance name###
 -------------------
-The name of the index is annographix.
+The name of the instance is **annographix**.
 To change the name, grep config files for the occurrences of this name.
 You also need to change the name of the instance directory (a subdirectory of the directory indexes).

 ###jar placement###
 -------------------